isagoya/astro-hananiawan-m2/src/pages/md/chapt01.md

 “The air raid happened shortly after we arrived in Nakijin from Minamidaito Island, and we didn't even have time to unpack our bags.
 The air raids lasted from about 7:00 in the morning until the evening, and most of our village was burned to the ground, including my house.

 “The friendly forces?
 Japanese army?
 No, no, totally non-resistance!
-It was just a one sided attack by the U.S.”.
+It was just a one-sided attack by the U.S.”.

 My mother interrupted.